slsa-framework/slsa/docs/spec/v1.0/levels.md

 -   **Consumers,** who use a variety of software and do not know the maintainers or their build processes.
-Their primary goal is confidence that the software is authentic and has not been tampered with.
+Their primary goal is confidence that the software has not been tampered with.
 They are concerned about rogue maintainers, compromised credentials, and compromised infrastructure.

 -   **Organizations,** who are both producers and consumers of software.
 In addition to the goals above, organizations also want to broadly understand